BABAK0T0/FRACTOL/README.md

 # FRACTOL

-This project consists to create a small fractal exploration software.
+This project consists to create a small fractal exploration software

 [What is a Fractal ?](https://en.wikipedia.org/wiki/Fractal)

 ### Installing